canankorkut/recipe-guide-app/README.md

 - Store and manage recipes
 - Track ingredient inventory
 - Discover dishes that can be prepared with available ingredients
-It also includes **dynamic search, advanced filtering, and intelligent recipe recommendations**.

 ## 🚀 Features